The Saltings 1930s Connell, Ward and Lucas modern house in Hayling Island, Hampshire is back up for sale at a reduced asking price.

 It sits on one of Hayling Island’s quiet residential roads, with ‘panoramic sea views’ from every level of the house and a large private garden maintaining privacy, as well as giving you plenty of outside space to enjoy.

 As I mentioned last time this was featured, the house has gone through a few changes over the years, but in terms of the architecture, things have been put right in more recent years, not least when it comes to the windows.

 Those aren’t original, but the replacements have high-quality steel frames with double glazed panes, keeping the ‘look’ of the originals but added in some extra glazing to boost the warmth.

 Outside of that, the structure is as it should be, an L-shaped house in white, with those black walls of glazing breaking things up in a very eye-catching way, as well as boosting the internal light and framing those sea views.

 The house is accessed by secure gates and an ‘expansive’ driveway, taking you up to a south-facing terrace (designed to catch the afternoon sun) and the house itself.

-As I said, the house has changed hands over the years and some of the changes externally were not appealing.
-I suspect the internal deals suffered a similar fate.
-The most recent owner has done his or her best to bring back the period appeal with ‘great thought and sensitivity’ over the years, but this is a family home rather than a museum.
+As I said, the house has changed hands over the years and some of the changes externally were not at all appealing.
+I suspect the internal space suffered a similar fate, although I can’t be sure.
+The most recent owner has done his or her best to bring back the period appeal with ‘great thought and sensitivity’ over the years, creating a setting fitting of the architecture, but making an effort to create a family home rather than a museum of the era.

 The ground floor is described as open and light, featuring a large reception room to the front, and a dining area and separate kitchen, linked by a wide hall.
 An opening under the stairs leads to an integrated garage via a utility room.
 A second, larger terrace is at the back of the house and beyond that is the rear garden.